-The liabilities of the Partnership on each Valuation Date will be determined by the General Partner in accordance with normal business practices and IFRS.
-The liabilities of the Partnership include all bills, notes and accounts payable; all administrative expenses payable or accrued (including management fees and the Performance Bonus); all contractual obligations for the payment of money or property; all allowances authorized or approved by the General Partner for taxes; the Prime Brokerage Facility; and all other liabilities of the Partnership.
+The liabilities of the Partnership on each Valuation Date will be determined by the General Partner in accordance with normal business practices and IFRS Accounting Standards.
+The liabilities of the Partnership include all bills, notes and accounts payable; all administrative expenses payable or accrued (including management fees and the Performance Bonus); all contractual obligations for the payment of money or property; all allowances authorized or approved by the General Partner for taxes; the Loan Facility; and all other liabilities of the Partnership.

-The Net Asset Value per Unit of a particular class will be the amount obtained by dividing the Net Asset Value (in respect of a particular class) as of a particular Valuation Date by the total number of Units of such class outstanding on that date.
+The Net Asset Value per Unit will be the amount obtained by dividing the Net Asset Value as of a particular Valuation Date by the total number of Units outstanding on that date.

-The Net Asset Value per Unit of a particular class will be calculated in accordance with the rules and policies of the Canadian Securities Administrators or in accordance with any exemption therefrom that the Partnership may obtain ("Transaction NAV").
+The Net Asset Value per Unit will be calculated in accordance with the rules and policies of the Canadian Securities Administrators or in accordance with any exemption therefrom that the Partnership may obtain ("Transaction NAV").